AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/log-locations.md

 title: File app/etc/config.php does not exist
 type: warning
 ---------------

+errorCode: 1006
+stage: build
+step: validate-config
+suggestion: Your application does not have the "post_deploy" hook enabled.
+  In order to minimize downtime, add the following to ".magento.app.yaml":
+  hooks:
+      post_deploy: |
+          php ./vendor/bin/ece-tools run scenario/post-deploy.xml
+title: The configured state is not ideal
+type: warning
 ```

 Most error messages contain a description and suggested action.
 Use the [Error message reference for ECE-Tools](../dev-tools/error-reference.md) to look up the error code for further guidance.
 For further guidance, use the [Adobe Commerce deployment troubleshooter](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/deployment/magento-deployment-troubleshooter.html).

+## Log data for Pro Production and Staging

+On Pro Production and Staging environments, use the [New Relic Logs application](../monitor/new-relic.md#view-and-analyze-log-data) integrated with your project to manage aggregated log data from all logs associated with your Adobe Commerce on cloud infrastructure project.

+The New Relic Logs application provides a centralized log management dashboard to troubleshoot and monitor Adobe Commerce on cloud infrastructure Production and Staging environments.
+The dashboard also provides access to log data for Fastly CDN, Image Optimization, and Web application firewall (WAF) services.
+See [New Relic services](../monitor/new-relic.md#view-and-analyze-log-data).

 ## Application logs